 - You can continue watering the plants normally.

-- For a long term solution, I would suggest getting your soil analysed so you can have the best balance of all nutrients.
+- For a long term solution, I suggest a soil analysis so you can have the best balance of all nutrients.